 watering is very important for the commercial potato farming business.
 Timely and proper watering is required to keep the soil moist at all times.
 Depending upon soil moisture, irrigate the field immediately or 5-7 days after planting.
 Second irrigation should be done within 25-30 days after planting depending on soil moisture.

 The remaining irrigation should be given as per the requirement of soil and crop need.
 Stop irrigation 10-15 days before harvesting.
-Light and frequent irrigation gives the best result.
+Light and frequent irrigation give the best result.
 But avoid flood irrigation as it will cause rot disease.

-The mulching of the plants helps in keeping the soil warm and moisture.
+The mulching of the plants helps in keeping the soil warm and moist.
 There are two types of mulch available.
 They are Straw mulch and Plastic mulch.
 It is better to use straws for mulches as they decompose easily and avoid fungal attacks on the plants.

 Weeds is a big problem in the potato farming business.
 Weed control is very important for the growth of potatoes.
 There are many ways to control weeds, but the most common methods used are spraying chemicals and burning them.